ubuntu/booth-demo-manager/README.md

 # Booth Demo manager
 This application enables managing multiple websites by piloting a webpage.

+Serve a piloted webpage (default port being 8001) and a pilot interface to control it.

-It can either switch from demo to demo, or have complex demo with multiple pages, cycling after a defined time between them.
+You  can either switch from demo to demo, or have complex demo with multiple pages, cycling after a defined time between them.

 If you want to point out a particular page or slide of one demo, you can as